 On our most recent trip, we messed up.
 Even though she had been sleeping mostly on her own for the last few weeks, I assumed we could easily co-sleep with her again.

 She wasn’t having it.

 There were lots of tears involved (mostly from Aaron and me).
-Fortunately, I had brought her a sleeping bag (it was in the 40’s at night), so we made her a little bed on the floor, bundled her up and she slept like a baby the rest of the trip.
+Fortunately, I had brought her a baby bunting bag (it was in the 40’s at night), so we made her a little bed on the floor, bundled her up and she slept like a baby the rest of the trip.
 On a side note, I recommend getting the toddler size so they have room to move and grow.

-One of my friends also brought one of the rock and play type sleepers that worked awesome.
+One of my friends also bought one of the rock and play type sleepers that worked awesomely.
 I’d buy one, but Ella is almost too big now.

 There are a ton of travel options for infants now, so do a bit of research and find one that will work for your baby’s sleeping style.
 If possible try out your sleeping arrangements prior to the trip.